AmanKrr/pdf-viewer-kit/README.md

 *(Coming Soon)*

-An upcoming feature will include detailed benchmarks and performance comparisons between **pdf-kit** and **PSPDFKit** to help developers make informed decisions based on their needs.
+An upcoming feature will include detailed benchmarks and performance comparisons between **pdf-viewer-kit** and **PSPDFKit** to help developers make informed decisions based on their needs.

 ### Demonstrations